So, what on earth made me into a writer?

 From The Outlanders, I set up my own theatre company and toured with this, and, after a couple of years, got into writing for radio through a lucky break - the Head of BBC Radio Drama came to see one of my stage plays at West Yorkshire Playhouse and asked me if I could do a radio version.
 People Come Here To Cry has since been broadcast - to consistent acclaim - numerous times by the BBC.
 I've since had five more BBC Radio 4 plays broadcast.

-In 2011, I was head-hunted by the wonderful Ronnie Goodyer at Indigo Dreams Publishing - an independent publisher.
-He has been an absolute dream to work with, and has published my latest two poetry collections: 'The Thousand Natural Shocks', and 'The Cloud Appreciation Society's Day Out'.
+In 2011, Ronnie Goodyer at Indigo Dreams Publishing - an independent publisher - published my poetry collections: 'The Thousand Natural Shocks', and 'The Cloud Appreciation Society's Day Out'.
 And my first short story collection 'Something Vital Fell Through'.
+Ronnie was an absolute dream to work with!

 I also tutor and lecture in creative writing - working with age groups as wide as 4-year-olds to 98-year-olds.
 I love this work - helping budding writers learn the art and craft (and hard graft!) of writing.
 It gives me a real buzz when I see my students' skills and confidence really start to develop, and when their own writing 'voice' comes out to play.